The Narrative of Arthur Gordon Pym of Nantucket: Tsalal and farther south (Chapters XXIII – XXIV)

 Pym and Peters hide in the mountains surrounding the site of the ambush.
 They discover a labyrinth of passages in the hills with strange marks on the walls, and disagree about whether these are the result of artificial or natural causes.
 Facing a shortage of food, they make a desperate run and steal a pirogue from the natives, narrowly escaping from the island and taking one of its inhabitants prisoner.

 The small boat drifts farther south on a current of increasingly warm water, which has become milky white in color.
 After several days they encounter a rain of ashes and then observe a huge cataract of fog or mist, which splits open to accommodate their entrance upon approach.
 The native dies as a huge shrouded white figure appears before them.
+The first English edition (London: Wiley and Putnam, October 1838) omitted the final diary entry for March 22 describing the death and the white figure.

 Here the novel ends abruptly.
 A short post-scriptural note, ostensibly written by the book's editors, explains that Pym was killed in an accident and speculates his final two or three chapters were lost with him, though assuring the public the chapters will be restored to the text if found.
 The note further explains that Peters is alive in Illinois but cannot be interviewed at present.
 The editors then compare the shapes of the labyrinth and the wall marks noted by Pym to Arabian and Egyptian letters and hieroglyphs with meanings of "Shaded", "White", and "Region to the South".